jverweijL/templateMailer/docs/README.md

 *Include an image or gif that represents your project*

+- choose a template
 ![choose a template](1.template.png)
+- fill out the form
 ![fill out the form](2.form.png)
+- validate the preview and send
 ![validate the preview](3.preview.png)
+- create your own templates
 ![create your own templates](4.structure.png)

 https://youtu.be/wXgP2IBkyWY